M66B/FairEmail/docs/FAQ-de-rAT.md

 <br />

 <a name="faq165"></a>
-**(165) Wird Android Auto unterstützt?**
+**(165) Is Android Auto supported?**

-Ja, Android Auto wird unterstützt, aber nur mit der GitHub Version, bitte [sehen Sie hier](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/post-83801249) nach, warum.
+Yes, Android Auto is supported, but only with the GitHub version, please [see here](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/post-83801249) about why.

 For notification (messaging) support you'll need to enable the following notification options: